Course Content

 At the start (0 hours) all 100 marbles are glowing.

-After 1 half-life (1 hour): Half of the marbles stop glowing.
+After 1 half-life (1 hour): Half of them stop glowing.

 50 marbles are still glowing.